metomi/rose/sphinx/user-guide/configuration.rst

   Specify prerequisites to poll for before running the actual application.
   3 types of tests can be performed:

+  ``all-files``
-  ``all-files``: A list of space delimited list of file paths.
+    A list of space delimited list of file paths.
 This test passes only if all file paths in the list exist.

+  ``any-files``
-  ``any-files``: A list of space delimited list of file paths.
+    A list of space delimited list of file paths.
 This test passes if any file path in the list exists.

+  ``test``
-  ``test``: A shell command.
+    A shell command.
 This test passes if the command returns a 0 (zero) return code.

   Normally, the ``all-files`` and ``any-files`` tests both test for the existence of file paths.
 If this is not enough, e.g. you want to test for